rsstepaniuk/rsstepaniuk/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Hello, I'm just an old guy, nothing special.
 One day I realized I knew nothing about computer code, so here I am learning bit by bit.
 My background is jet engine and fuel systems repair and robotics maintenance maintenance.
 Basically a glorified grease monkey!
 Thanks for your time today.
+I can be reached @ rsstepaniuk7@gmail.com
 <!---
 rsstepaniuk/rsstepaniuk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.